 A: The main purpose of using this tablet is to enhance the data processing and dissemination of the Labour Force Survey.

 10 POST INTERVIEW

-The diagram shows that a questionnaire is checked at least three (3) times before the information is entered into the computer and given the final computer edit.
+The diagram shows that a questionnaire is checked at least twice before the information is entered into the computer and given the final computer edit.

 CHECK THE COMPLETED QUESTIONNAIRE